 Our President — Steven R. Ormsby

-Steve was the founder, former owner and CEO, of Alpha-Omega Change Engineering (AOCE), a services contractor supporting government agencies, including Department of Defense activities.
+Born in Bath, NY, Steve was the founder, former owner and CEO of Alpha-Omega Change Engineering (AOCE), a services contractor supporting government agencies, including Department of Defense activities.
 He is an independent consultant in organizational development and improvement; a proven education/training developer, instructor, and manager; and a certified Lean Six Sigma Black Belt.
 He is an experienced U.S. Air Force aircraft maintenance and organizational management leader, retiring at the rank of Chief Master Sergeant (E9).
 Steve has also served on the Board of Directors for “Bridges to Prosperity,” a non-governmental global charity providing footbridge construction training and installation to impoverished villages around the world.
 He was the church senior warden for five years and is actively involved in music, information technology, community outreach, and financial management for Abingdon Episcopal Church in Gloucester VA.
 He supports Watermen’s Museum activities as the Board President, strategic planner, daily operations leader, events manager, grant writer and volunteer.

 Our Vice President — Phillip Bowditch